wussler/draft-forwarding/draft-wussler-openpgp-forwarding.md

 A forwardee accepts a forwarding instance by adding the forwardee subkey, flagged with 0x40, to their private keys keyring.
+The implementation MAY group several forwarding subkeys under a single private primary key, for a more compact and efficient storage.

 Upon receiving a message encrypted to a subkey flagged as 0x40, the implementation MUST replace the fingerprint in the ECDH KDF with the fingerprint specified in the subkey KDF parameters.

-A forwardee MAY group several forwarding subkeys under a single private primary key, for a more compact and efficient storage.
+The implementation SHOULD inform the user that the message was originally sent to a different recipient and forwarded to them.

 # Security Considerations